 Click on the pin to save it for later

 There are many free things you can do in Rome in Italy.
-Rome is known for its many fountains and Piazza, and its architecture is amazing.
+Rome is known for its many fountains and Piazza, and its architecture is impressive.

-I told you we watched “Angels and Demons” movie before we came to Rome, so Piazza Navona was sort of on our list.
-Speaking of the movie you can book a walking tour taking you to the places from the scenes in the film.
+I told you we watched the movie “Angels and Demons” before we came to Rome, so Piazza Navona was on our list.
+Speaking of the movie, you can book a walking tour to the places from the scenes in the film.

-Piazza is a lovely square with two fountains – the Fountain of the four rivers and the Neptune Fountain.
+Piazza is a lovely square with two fountains – the Fountain of the Four Rivers and the Neptune Fountain.
 Piazza Navona is known as Rome’s most elegant and cheerful piazza.
 Here you can visit the church of Sant Agnese in Agone.
-The church has a free entrance, but you can donate money if you wish.
+The church has a free entrance, but you can donate money.

-Piazza has gorgeous surrounding architecture, restaurants and open-air bars, and a Christmas market during winter.
-As you can imagine it is crowded during the whole year, but it was still charming.
-We drifted off to one of the side alleys and sat down outside for some ham and cheese and a glass or two of red wine and did some people watching.
+Piazza has gorgeous surrounding architecture, restaurants, open-air bars, and a Christmas market during winter.
+As you can imagine, it is crowded throughout the year but still charming.
+We drifted off to one of the side alleys and sat down outside for some ham and cheese, a glass or two of red wine, and did some people-watching.

-The Pantheon in Rome is earlier stated to be a Roman temple, but recent research shows it might have had a different purpose.
-Many modern historians question Pantheon’s history, and you can read a fascinating article on this matter here.
-The Pantheon now serves as a church.
-This architectonic landmark is the largest unreinforced concrete dome in the world and shows the excellent skills and knowledge of Roman engineering.
+The Pantheon in Rome was earlier stated to be a Roman temple, but recent research shows it might have had a different purpose.
+Many modern historians question the Pantheon’s history.
+Now, The Pantheon serves as a church.
+This architectonic landmark is the largest unreinforced concrete dome in the world.
+Pantheon’s construction and architecture show excellent skills and knowledge of Roman engineering.

 One of the theories about the Pantheon goes like this – “The dome’s coffers (inset panels) are divided into 28 sections, equaling the number of large columns below.
 28 is a “perfect number,” a whole number whose summed factors equal it (thus, 1 + 2 + 4 + 7 + 14 = 28).
-Only four perfect numbers were known in antiquity (6, 28, 496, and 8128) and were sometimes held to have mystical, religious meaning in connection with the cosmos, by Pythagoras and his followers, for instance.
-Additionally, the oculus (open window) at the top of the dome was the interior’s only source of direct light.
+Only four perfect numbers were known in antiquity (6, 28, 496, and 8128) and were sometimes held to have mystical, religious meaning in connection with the cosmos by Pythagoras and his followers, for instance.
+The oculus (open window) at the top of the dome was the interior’s only direct light source.
 The sunbeam streaming through the oculus traced an ever-changing daily path across the wall and floor of the building.
-Perhaps, then, the sunbeam marked solar and lunar events, or simply time.”
+Perhaps the sunbeam marked solar and lunar events or simply time.”

 The opening hours at the Pantheon Rome are: